BushMasterJM/Displayarr/README.md

 # Displayarr

 A set of Flask-based applications for displaying Radarr and Sonarr data, including movie and episode counts, and fetching random movie posters from Radarr.
+This is primary for use with Homarr but could be edited to work with whatever setup you have.

 ## Features